Celesca/TWJ-online-banking-system/README.md

 `cd ../backend && npm install`

+5. Create the .env folder

-5. Open MySQL database via Docker CLI in backend folder
+6. Open MySQL database via Docker CLI in backend folder

 `docker-compose up --build`

+🛑 If having problem with using request to MySQL server tried this :

+`GRANT ALL PRIVILEGES ON *.* TO 'root'@'192.168.144.1' IDENTIFIED BY 'password' WITH GRANT OPTION;`

+You can do it with the exec in the Docker Desktop of that Docker Container. but If you want something hard.
+Let say we do it with Docker CLI with `docker exec -it bank_db bash`

+---

 All done, you have setup all the project.
 Now, let's move to how to start the server